PiHole hosted in the cloud? I recommend NextDNS

 Discovering NextDNS: an appealing alternative solution

-NextDNS lets you block domains with advertisements, malware or other stuff you’d rather avoid.
+NextDNS lets you block domains with advertisements, malware, or other stuff you’d rather avoid.
 It’s super-easy to manage.
 You just choose to which blocklists you wish to subscribe.
 You can also create your personal blocklist and allowlist.
-The service allows you to use all modern secure protocols for querying DNS server.
+The service allows you to use all modern secure protocols for querying DNS servers.

 A screenshot of the NextDNS.
 NextDNS is an alternative to Pi-Hole running in the software-as-a-service model.